 - Pumpkin Pie Spice: I have a go-to homemade pumpkin pie spice recipe I use in all my pumpkin breads.
 It’s made with ground cinnamon, ground nutmeg, ground ginger, allspice, and ground cloves.

-- Dark Brown Sugar: The brown sugar sweetens the loaf, enhances the rich brown color, and adds a hint of caramel flavor.
-I prefer dark brown sugar, but light brown sugar also works.
+- Dark Brown Sugar: The brown sugar not only sweetens the loaf but also enhances its rich brown color and adds a hint of caramel flavor.
+I prefer dark brown sugar for the rich taste and the added moisture it brings to the pumpkin bread.
+I don't recommend using granulated (white) sugar for this recipe if you want to achieve the same results.

 Full ingredients, measurements, and instructions are in the recipe card at the bottom of this post.